How to make a simple gallery with CSS and 6 lines of JavaScript?

 }

-In other words, by incorporating the select class, the transition defined in the CSS between other properties is automatically activated.
+In other words, by adding the select class, the transition defined in the CSS is automatically activated among other properties.

-A key factor here is the position: fixed; to place the image absolutely centered on the screen and independent of the rest of the content.
+A key factor here is position: fixed; to place the image in an absolute manner centered on the screen and independent of the rest of the content.

 We also modify the left margin of the image adjacent to the selected image: